aagiss/DSND_dogbreed/README.md

 </pre>

 Pip installing the same packages using <pre>pip install -r requirements.txt</pre> and running the code using Python versions 3.* should produce no issues.

-To install on Heroku a custom buildpack supporing OpenCV is needed.

 ## File Descriptions <a name="files"></a>